 The exercise of a power under the Commonwealth Act by a law enforcement officer, as defined in the Criminal Appeals Act 2004 section 46C, is subject to that section.

-[Section 4A inserted by No. 9 of 2012 s.
+[Section 4A inserted: No. 9 of 2012 s.
 12.]

 Part 2 — Functions of eligible authority